swe-students-fall2025/5-final-superfunteam/ONBOARDING.md

 **Tell the LLM:** "I am [Your Name], the [Your Role].
 What are my tasks?"

 Example:
-- "I am Connor Lee, the MongoDB Developer.
+- "I am Zeba Shafi, the MongoDB and Backend Developer.
 What are my tasks?"
-- "I am Zeba Shafi, the Backend Developer.
+- "I am Catherine Yu, the Frontend Developer.
 What are my tasks?"
+- "I am Jubilee, the Testing/QA Lead.
+What are my tasks?"
-- "I am Catherine Yu, the Frontend Developer.
+- "I am Connor Lee, the Testing/QA Support.
 What are my tasks?"
 - "I am Evelynn, the Deployment Engineer.
 What are my tasks?"
 - "I am Jubilee, the Testing/QA Lead.
 What are my tasks?"